Read This First

 Prompt 3: It appears you are suggesting that eliminating merely one element from an ontological domain through explanations grounded in currently accepted domains and parsimony is insufficient to dismantle the entire domain.
 I could work through all of the proposed element that constitute the domain.
 However, are there other ways to dismantle an ontological domain?

-The central claim is this: Dismantling an entire ontological domain, rather than merely challenging individual elements within it, requires a broader and more comprehensive approach.
+In plain terms: Dismantling an entire ontological domain, rather than merely challenging individual elements within it, requires a broader and more comprehensive approach.

 Question the Foundational Premises